Week 9, Day 1: The Church

 1 John 3:1 says, “See what kind of love the Father has given to us in that we should be called God’s children, and that is what we are!”
 When we choose to follow Christ, we are spiritually reborn into a new family — God’s family.
 In fact, even more astoundingly, God adopts us as his own (Galatians 4:5; Romans 8:15, 23; Ephesians 1:5).

 Throughout the New Testament, language of family is used — God as “Father”, Jesus as the firstborn of the family, fellow Christians as brothers and sisters.
-The church is described as “God’s household”; in fact the letter is written so that the hearers “you’ll know how you should behave in God’s household.
+The church is described as “God’s household”; in fact the letter is written so that you, the hearers, “will know how you should behave in God’s household.
 It is the church of the living God and the backbone and support of the truth” (1 Timothy 3:15).

 Of course, we may be inclined to apply our understandings and experiences of family to this analogy, especially negative experiences; but simply put, members of the family are to love and care for one another, no matter how different they may be.
 Jesus said, “I assure you that anyone who has left house, husband, wife, brothers, sisters, parents, or children because of God’s kingdom will receive many times more in this age and eternal life in the coming age” (Luke 18:29-30; emphasis added).
 The church as family is the new social unit, even as it too is flawed and imperfect this side of Christ’s return.